Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The National Academies of Science, Engineering and Medicine recommends the following for daily fluid intake:
+The Academy of Nutrition and Dietetics recommends sipping down the following for daily fluid intake:

 That’s a lot of information to gulp down all at once, right?
 Well, here’s a drip-by-drip accounting.

-To determine how much water you need, Dr. Sukol suggests considering these four factors:
+To determine how much water you need, Dr. Hussain suggests considering these four factors:

 • Activity level.
-If you work out a lot or are moving all day long, drink more water.
+If you work out a lot or are moving all day long, drink more water to compensate for what you lose through sweating.

 • Location.
-If you find yourself in a warmer climate or at higher altitudes, you’ll probably want to increase your water intake.
+If you find yourself in a warmer climate or at higher altitudes, you’ll want to increase your fluid intake due to your body’s increased water loss through increased sweating and respiration.

 • Metabolism.
-If you think you have a speedy metabolism and your body seems to need more fuel to keep its engines revved, you may want to take some extra sips during the day.
+If you have a speedy metabolism and your body seems to need more fuel to keep its engines revved, it’s a good idea to down an extra glass (or two) of water during the day.

 • Size.
 The more you weigh, the more water your body tends to need.